public class CollectionUtils extends java.lang.Object

 Both collections must be of the same size.
 The order of insertion into the

-is determined by the order imposed by the collections'
+new Collection is determined by the order imposed by the collections'

 iterators.public static <T1,T2> void forEach(java.util.Collection<T1> firstValues, java.util.Collection<T2> secondValues, java.util.function.BiConsumer<T1,T2> combineFunction)